Audio Attacks and Defenses against AED Systems -- A Practical Study: Results

 \subsection{Countermeasure: Adversarial Training}

 Here we examine the effectiveness of countermeasures against evasion attacks.
 The defensive techniques employed rely on adversarial training, where some adversarial examples are added to the training sets.
 The retrained models are tested against test sets explained in Experiments 3a and 3b, where 100\% of their positive samples disturbed by background noise.
 Experiments 4a and 4b examine adversarial training using samples with background noise.
-We use the baseline glass break and gunshot training sets from Experiment 1a, and modify them by infusing background noise to 25\%, 50\% and finally 100\% of samples in their positive class.
-We also added two extra experiments, combining the original free of noise train sets to a fully disturbed train set.
+We use the baseline glass break and gunshot training sets from Experiment 1a, and modify them by infusing background noise to 100\% of samples in their positive class.
 Similarly, Experiments 4c and 4d take and modify the baseline 1a train sets, however ten out of eleven white noise levels (from 0.0005 to 0.5) are added proportionally to the train sets, each level, thus, perturbing two hundred samples.
 The retrained models are tested against the same eleven white noise infused test sets seen at Experiments 3c and 3d.

 Table~\ref{table:adv-training} shows the results for these experiments.
-For adversarial training using sample with background noise, we achieve nearly 8\%, and 29\% improvement for gunshot and and glass break, respectively.
-For adversarial training based using samples with white noise, we achieve nearly 50\% improvement for gunshot, but only around 3\% for glass break, since as we showed before, white noise seems not to be able to disturb the detection of glass break.
+For adversarial training using sample with background noise, we achieve up to 8\%, and 29\% improvement for gunshot and and glass break, respectively.
+For adversarial training based using samples with white noise, we achieve nearly 50\% improvement for both gunshot and glass break.